Fundamentals of Adobe Captivate

 The color of the bar graph determines what time it is that you are trying to adjust.

-- Blue bar graph: correspond to the element on a slide
+- Blue bar: correspond to a slide object

-- Green bar graphs: interactive elements that await certain actions from the learner, such as clicking, dragging, or hovering.
+- Green bar: interactive elements that await certain actions from the learner, such as clicking, dragging, or hovering.

 The library contains all the images, audio, video, and other media files that you imported in your presentation.
 You can use it to prevent your Captivate file from being loaded with files that were imported twice; you can drag from the library if you intend to use an image within the same module twice or more.